This website uses cookies to ensure we can provide you with the best browsing experience.

 1. Eligibility for the Eisenhower Defense Fellowships (NATO Allies)

-The three Eisenhower Defense (EISD) Fellowships are for researchers and analysts who hold the nationality of one of the NATO Allies.
+The four Eisenhower (EIS) Fellowships are for researchers and analysts who hold the nationality of one of the NATO Allies.
 The three sub-programmes are directed at:

 2. Eligibility for Partnership for Peace Fellowships